 As the apostle Paul put it:

 "Remember that you were at that time without Christ, being alienated from the citizenship of Israel and strangers to the covenants of promise [made with Israel], having no hope and in the world without God.
-But now, in Christ Jesus, you [non-Jews] who once were far away were made near by the blood of Christ….
-So, therefore, you are no longer foreigners and strangers, but you are fellow-citizens [of Israel] with the holy ones and members of the household of God" (Ephesians 2:12,13,19; our translation, see Ephesians 2).
+But now, in Messiah Jesus, you [non-Jews] who once were far away were made near by the blood of Messiah….
+So, therefore, you are no longer foreigners and strangers, but you are fellow-citizens [of Israel] with the holy ones and members of the household of God" (Ephesians 2:12,13,19; see Ephesians 2).

-Through Christ, we who are Gentiles (non-Jews) have been added to the nation of Israel.
-We the wild olive branches have been grafted into its rich root (Romans 11:17-24).
+Through Messiah, we who are Gentiles (non-Jews) have been added to the nation of Israel.
+We, the wild olive branches, have been grafted into its rich root (Romans 11:17-24).
 Yes, other branches—many of them—have been broken off because of unbelief.
 Physical Israel (the Jewish people) is still largely in rejection of its Messiah.
 But God’s plan and purpose—Israel’s destiny—are unchanged.

 Faith does not just bring us to a particular religious philosophy, or even just to the right God.
 It brings us into a specific relationship of obedience, a covenant, with God, which incorporates us into a nation—the nation of Israel, with all the loyalties and interrelationships that this implies.

 So too, Messiah Jesus rules a "greater Israel" over many kinds of sheep, not all of whom live as Jews, but who are from every tribe, language, and nation (John 10:16).
-This was the decision of the apostles and the Holy Spirit in the Council of Acts 15, and is, in fact, the teaching of the Old Testament Law itself: that Jews and the Gentiles that live among them have distinct callings within the plan of God and within the nation of Israel.
+This was the decision of the apostles and the Holy Spirit in the Council of Acts 15.
+It's also the teaching of the Old Testament Law itself: that Jews and the Gentiles that live among them have distinct callings within the plan of God.
 This is another crucial Jewish and Biblical concept that the Church is in danger of forgetting.
-(For more on the complex topic of Gentiles and the Law of Moses, see our teaching on the Laws of Noah and the Question and Answer category Gentile Christians.)
+(For more on Gentiles and the Law of Moses, see our teaching on the Laws of Noah and the Question and Answer category Gentile Christians.)